Best Things to Do in Bordeaux for a Great Time in Southwest France!

 • La Cité du Vin Skip-the-Line Entrance Ticket & Wine Tasting – Access to this unique cultural venue is open to all and dedicated to wine as a cultural, universal, and living heritage.
 Take in views from the 8th-floor Belvedere and taste some fine wine.
 Click here for more information and to book this experience.

-• Saint-Emilion and Medoc Full-Day Wine Experience – Spend a whole day indulging in Bordeaux wines!
-The experience includes a visit to the 2 most famous vineyards of Bordeaux, a guided walk of the UNESCO-listed village, wine tastings at 3 different wineries, and a picnic break in Bordeaux.
+• Saint-Emilion and Medoc Full-Day Wine Experience – Spend a day indulging in Bordeaux wines!
+The experience includes visiting Bordeaux’s 2 most famous vineyards, a guided walk of the UNESCO-listed village, wine tastings at 3 different wineries, and a picnic break in Bordeaux.
 Click here for more information and to book this experience.

 Enjoy Esplanade des Quinconces